SANdood/PurpleAirStation/README.md

 Provides continuously updated Air Quality Index based on the PM2.5 data supplied by a Purple Air air quality sensor (see www.purpleair.com for more information).
 ### Simple Setup
 To use this Air Quality Station in SmartThings, you will need to:
-1. Create a new SmartThings device handler using the supplied source code
+1. Create a new SmartThings device handler or Hubitat Driverusing the supplied source code
-  - Edit the code in 2 places if using hubitat - search for "hubitat"
+  - This version auto-detects the host platform, so no further editing is required.
-2. Create the actual device: log into the IDE, select your Location, select Devices and then select Create New Device
+2. Create the actual device:
+- SmartThings: log into the IDE, select your Location, select Devices and then select Create New Device
+- Hubitat: Simply create a new Driver from the main menu
 2. Specify your preference for update frequency
 3. Specify the desired PurpleAir Station ID you want to monitor